 Tony Award nominations without 'Hamilton' are murky indeed

-This image released by O&M/DKC shows Ben Platt, center, during a performance of "Dear Evan Hansen."
-Platt, the star of "Dear Evan Hansen," with songs by Benj Pasek and Justin Paul, the recent Oscar winners for "City of Stars" from the movie "La La Land," is a shoo-in for a nomination for best actor in a musical.
+Platt, the star of "Dear Evan Hansen," with songs by Benj Pasek and Justin Paul, the recent Oscar winners for "... .
+This image released by O&M/DKC shows David Hyde Pierce, left, and Bette Midler during a performance of "Hello, Dolly!" in New York.

 Add your comments below